How will my Cytokine Release Assay be performed?

 With our group of expert immunologists, we at iQ Biosciences are well-suited to perform cytokine release assays with your molecule to help predict potential cytokine storms in first in-human infusion trials.
 This page will help you understand iQ’s Cytokine Release Assay workflow.

 iQ will work with you every step of the way to ensure that you are comfortable with the assay and the workflow.
-We start by ensuring that the PBMCs used in the experiment come from multiple healthy donors.
+We start by ensuring that the isolated PBMCs and/or whole blood used in the experiment come from multiple healthy donors.
 Each assay will use PBMCs from, at minimum, four (4) independent donors.
 However, we will work with you to determine how many more independent donors you would like to meet your satisfaction and expectations.

 Finally, our research team will put together a report of the findings based on your needs.
 Together, we will work with you at every step of the process to ensure you are comfortable and involved.
 With this open communication policy, you can feel confident that your molecule is being tested properly and the results are reliable.